-When an open technique is needed, usually for multiple or difficult to locate lesions, a decision remains about the best open approach.
-Single-lung ventilation with high oxygen concentrations should be avoided in patients who have been exposed to bleomycin, which is often the case with testicular cancer.
-If bilateral metastases are present, a clamshell incision (bilateral sternothoracotomies) with short intermittent apneic periods, while using a fraction of inspired oxygen of 40% or less, should be considered to avoid the risk of pulmonary fibrosis.
-Bilateral lesions can be approached through staged thoracotomies, thoracoscopies, or median sternotomy if all lesions can be completely resected from this incision.
-A sternotomy is usually well tolerated and can avoid the need for longer periods of single lung ventilation requiring a high fraction of inspired oxygen.
+When an open technique is needed, usually for multiple or difficult to locate lesions, a decision remains as to the best open approach.
+Single lung ventilation with high oxygen concentrations should be avoided in patients who have been exposed to bleomycin (often the case with testicular cancer).
+If bilateral metastases are present, a clamshell incision (bilateral sternothoracotomies) with short intermittent apneic periods while using an FiO2 of 40% or less should be considered to avoid the risk of pulmonary fibrosis.
+Bilateral lesions can be approached through staged thoracotomies, thoracoscopies or median sternotomy if all lesions can be completely resected from this incision.
+A sternotomy is usually well tolerated and can avoid the need for longer periods of single lung ventilation requiring a high FiO2.

-Consensus Statements
+Consensus Statements:

-- 3. In oncologically and medically appropriate patients, PM can be considered with a preference for MIS owing to the shortened postoperative recovery and lessened effect on short-term quality of life. - Strongly Agree: 75% Agree: 8% Neutral: 17% Disagree: 0% Strongly Disagree: 0% - 4.
-If goals of R0 and pulmonary parenchymal sparing cannot be accomplished by MIS but lend themselves to open approaches (thoracotomy, sternotomy, or clam shell), open techniques are appropriate.
+3. In oncologically and medically appropriate patients, PM can be considered with a preference for minimally invasive surgery (MIS) due to shortened postoperative recovery and lessened impact on short term quality of life.

+Strongly Agree: 75% Agree: 8% Neutral: 17% Disagree: 0% Strongly Disagree: 0%

+4. If goals of R0 and pulmonary parenchymal sparing are not accomplishable via MIS but loan themselves to open approaches (thoracotomy/sternotomy/clam shell), open techniques are appropriate.